justinsisley/mercenary/readme.md

 ## Tests

-One of Mercenary's strengths is how easy it makes writing and running tests.
+One of mercenary's strengths is how easy it makes writing and running tests.

 > __NOTE:__ If the `npm start` process is still running, stop it using ctrl+c.